SanjeebNath382/sashakti/README.md

 # Sashakti

-A website aimed at spreading awareness and providing solution to issues related to mental and physical heatlth and well being among women.
+A website aimed at spreading awareness and providing solution to issues related to mental and physical health and well being among women.
 Official submission for Hack4She 2020 Hackathon.

 ## Overview